 4. Waterbar

 One of the best views in PB can be had at the Waterbar, thanks to its second-story location.
 Instead of looking through throngs of people, you’ll instead look straight out over the sand to see the waves rolling in.
-And fortunately, these views are complemented by good food and fun cocktails.
+Fortunately, these views are complemented by good food and fun cocktails.
 There are outdoor tables, but I definitely recommend heading upstairs for a better view and more stylish decor.

 Jason and I enjoyed lunch at Waterbar which included shrimp and fish ceviche, clam chowder, and a spicy shrimp roll, all complemented by a margarita.
 The service was prompt and friendly, and we certainly liked our table next to the open, oversized windows.